 While at the UK-level the rate of stillbirths has declined overall over the last decade, there has been variable progress across the four nations of the UK (see Figure 2).
 Stillbirths have declined steadily in England since 2010, although there was an increase in the most recent data for 2021.
 Annual stillbirth rates in Northern Ireland, Wales and Scotland are more variable year-on-year, which is likely to reflect their smaller population sizes which means that a slight change in stillbirth numbers will have a greater effect on the overall rate.
-Despite this volatility, we can see that early progress in Scotland between 2011 and 2015 has slowed.
-The stillbirth rate has been highest in Wales since 2014, where it has remained over 4.4 per 1,000 births between 2010 and 2016.
+Despite this volatility, we can see that early progress in Scotland between 2011 and 2015 has slowed and in Wales the downward trend between 2010 and 2016 has been reversed, with the highest stillbirth rates in 2020 and 2021.